The Essence of Lombardian Cuisine

 On the fertile plains of the Po River Valley, agriculture centers mainly around rice, corn, wheat, sugar beets, and grazing feed for the region’s multitude of beef and dairy cattle.
 At the same time, the higher plains near the region’s center cultivate more fruits, vegetables, and cereals.
 In comparison, the Alpine foothills are afforded to vines, fruit, olives, and grazing lands for livestock.

-Though Lombardian cuisine is centered around meat and dairy, freshwater fish, such as perch, pike, freshwater sardines, missoltini, and carpione, are also savored thanks to the region’s lakes.
+Though Lombardian cuisine centers around meat and dairy, freshwater fish, such as perch, pike, freshwater sardines, missoltini, and carpione, are also savored, thanks to the region’s lakes.
 While rice is the Lombardian carbohydrate of choice, stuffed pasta abounds in Brescia, Bergamo, and Mantua.
-Garda DOP olive oils are some of Italy’s finest known for their ripe, green, fruity flavor despite the region’s affinity for butter.
+Garda DOP olive oils are some of Italy’s finest, known for their ripe, green, fruity flavor despite the region’s affinity for butter.
 Produced near Lake Garda at the most northern latitude in the world for olive cultivation, Garda DOP oils are made with Casaliva, Frantoio, and Leccino varieties.

 Bitto Storico

-Lombardy is celebrated for its cheeses, boasting several DOP and IGP-protected examples.
+Lombardy is celebrated for its cheeses, boasting several examples of DOP and IGP-protected.
 The region’s nutrient-rich alpine pastures in the north and near the northeastern lakes produce various flavorful mountain cheeses.
-Heading south towards the fertile Po River Valley, a wider range of unique Lombardian cheeses abound.
-In addition to making Grana Padano, one of the most famous Italian cheeses in the provinces of Bergamo, Brescia, Mantua, Cremona, Lodi, and Pavia, Lombardy has countless other regional cheeses worth exploring.
+Heading south towards the fertile Po River Valley, a more comprehensive range of unique Lombardian cheeses abound.
+In addition to making Grana Padano, one of the most famous Italian cheeses in the region, Lombardy has countless other regional cheeses worth exploring.
 The Slow Food Presidium recognizes several for their artisanal nature.

 Gorgonzola DOP

 Gorgonzola is one of the world’s oldest cheeses, reportedly first made in 879 A.D. in Gorgonzola, a town near Milan.
 However, others believe the cheese originated in Pasturo Nella Valsassina, where natural caves offer consistent 6°-12°C temperatures ideal for cheesemaking.
-Gorgonzola is a creamy, soft white cheese characterized by streaks of blue-green mold, which contribute a spicy, tangy flavor.
+Gorgonzola is a creamy, soft white cheese characterized by streaks of blue-green mold, contributing to a spicy, tangy flavor.
 Different versions of Gorgonzola are made today, including a milder, sweeter Gorgonzola Dolce and a more piquant Gorgonzola Piccante.
-In Lombardy, Gorgonzola DOP cheese can be produced in the provinces of Brescia, Bergamo, Como, Cremona, Lecco, Lodi, Milan, Monza-Brianza, Pavia, and Varese.
+In Lombardy, Gorgonzola DOP cheese can be produced in Brescia, Bergamo, Como, Cremona, Lecco, Lodi, Milan, Monza-Brianza, Pavia, and Varese.

 Taleggio DOP